Semi-Supervised Ordinal Regression Based on Empirical Risk Minimization: Experiments

-\textbf{Experimental Results:} Tables~\ref{tab:real-result-AT},~\ref{tab:real-result-IT} and~\ref{tab:real-result-LS} show the performances of the proposed methods against the supervised methods.
-We can see that the proposed methods (SEMI-Linear, SEMI-Kernel) perform better than the standard supervised learning (SV-Linear, SV-Kernel), respectively.
-Note that our framework performs well in all task losses, indicating the broad applicability of our proposed framework.
+\textbf{Performance Comparison.} Tables~\ref{tab:real-result-linear} shows the performances of the proposed framework against the supervised method.
+We can see that there is no clear difference between the simple strategy (SEMI1) and the strategy based on the estimation error bound (SEMI2).
+As for the performance comparison, We can see that the proposed methods (SEMI1, SEMI2) perform better than the standard supervised learning (SV).
+It is worth noting that our framework performs well in all task losses, indicating the broad applicability of our proposed framework.

+\textbf{The Effect of the Number of Unlabeled Data.} Here, we investigate the effect of the number of unlabeled data on the performance improvement against the supervised empirical risk minimization approach.
+We first trained the ordinal regressors with the linear-in-input model for a different number of unlabeled data.
+Then, we calculated the ratio between the error of the semi-supervised method to the supervised method.
+Note again that the different evaluation metrics are used for the different task surrogate losses.

+Figure~\ref{fig:nu_change_selected} shows the ratio between the error of the empirical semi-supervised risk and supervised risk, which is evaluated on the number of unlabeled data.
+Additional results of experiments are given in Appendix~\ref{subsec:additional_experiments}.
+It can be observed that SEMI1 and SEMI2 outperform the supervised method.
+However, it is also observed that the performance gain is saturated at a certain point depending on the dataset, i.e., increasing more unlabeled data may no longer improve the performance of both SEMI1 and SEMI2.
+Note that this is also a common phenomenon observed in the literature of semi-supervised learning~\citep{sakai-pnu, Oliver2018realistic, Sakai2018AUC}.
+Nevertheless, it is a challenging future work to consider a way to improve the way to utilize unlabeled data, for example, by developing a new regularization technique for the unbiased risk estimator approach in the context of semi-supervised learning.